sdbeng/sdbeng/README.md

 - 🌱 While I redesign my web site, I get to work on iOS iPhone Apps.
 - 📫 I'm ready to help build your first API (Django, Node, Flask) and get you started connecting your apps with a database connection.
 Reach me at https://twitter.com/sergb_appdev
-- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess and play with our little husky 🐾
+- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess, go for walks and play with our little husky 🐾

 ### React